Home Events + NewsEvents Is Whole Foods Still Opening in Jersey City? Signage Points to Yes

 0 FacebookTwitterPinterestEmail

 As locals know good and well, the arrival of Whole Foods in Jersey City has been a marathon, to say the least.
 Since news broke in October 2020 that the organic retailer would be coming to Washington Street, there’s been little movement in the project’s development.
-Fear not, foodies: new signage has just gone up at the 286 Washington Street location, signaling that an opening date could (emphasis on the conditional) be near.
-Read on for the latest updates on Jersey City’s impending Whole Foods Market.
+Fear not, foodies: the grocery giant has officially opened at 135 Greene Street as of November 9th, 2023.
+Read on for more about Whole Foods’ arrival in Jersey City.

 View this post on Instagram